 Throughout the year, trips are made available based on the interests of the children.
 A permission form will be given to parents outlining the planned destination, method of transportation, time, date and learning objectives.
-These forms must be signed and returned to your child's Provider in order for your child to participate.
+These forms must be signed and returned to your child's educator in order for your child to participate.
 Children participating in off-site activities are supervised by an adult at all times.
 Furthermore, students or volunteers are never counted in ratios or left alone with a child or a group of children.
 Parents and/or family members are welcome to volunteer for their child's planned trips.
 Please contact us if you would like to do so.

-Please note: All volunteers for field trips must be 18 years of age.
+Please note: All volunteers for field trips must be 18 years of age and provide a Current Health Assessment and Up-To-Date Immunization Record.
 Prior to volunteering, they are required to obtain and submit a Police Records Check (Vulnerable Sector), current within six months and/or sign a declaration for special occasion volunteering.